savetheclocktower/symbol-provider-tree-sitter/README.md

   (#set! symbol.prepend "Class: "))
 ```

-The `symbol.prepend` predicate adds a string to the beginning of a symbol name.
+The `symbol.prepend` predicate adds a constant string to the beginning of a symbol name.
 For a class `Foo` in JavaScript, this predicate would result in a symbol called `Class: Foo`.

-##### symbol.append
+###### symbol.append

 ```scm
 (class_declaration